LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/dashboard.rst

 On the left widget box should appear.
 When folding nearly all of the Qt widget groups *SOLPS* widget-group should appear at the bottom.
-These are custom widgets that can were created with built-in "intelligence" for easy creation.
+These are custom widgets that were created with built-in "intelligence" for easy creation.

 Using custom UI